luyingz06/dtc_pyvhr/reference_reading.md

 Two criterion: signal-to-noise ratio(SNR) and heart rate measurement accuracy (ACC).

 Identify beneficial color combinations for camera-based HR measurement across all skin tones.

+## Study 1: Comparison of heart rate measurement accuracy in multiple color channels and regions of interest

+Seven ROIs, 6 skin tones, eight color spaces.

+## Study 2: Cube grid search for optimal static linear combination in RGB color space

+examin linear RGB combinations regarding their suitability for cbPPG.

+## Study 3: Skin tone investigation and hemispherical surface grid search for optimal static linear combination in RGB color space

+# 10. Remote plethysmographic imaging using ambient light

+Discussion: We have shown that movies of the human face, recorded with a simple digital camera and ambient light as the only source of illumination, contain robust reflectance PPG signals.

+# 11. Remote Heart Rate Measurement From Face Videos Under Realistic Situations

+We propose a framework which utilizes face tracking and Normalized Least Mean Square adaptive filtering methods to counter their influences.
+We test our framework on a large difficult and public database MAHNOB-HCI and demonstrate that our method substantially outperforms all previous methods.

+Employ DRMF to find the precise face ROI and use tracking to address the problem caused by rigid head movement; second, NLMS adaptive filter is employed to rectify the interferences of illumination variations; third, signal segments with big SD values are discarded in order to reduce the noise caused by sudden non-rigid movements.